-Norwood Re is considered a VIE as it has voting rights that are not proportional to its participating rights.
-The Company evaluated its relationship with Norwood Re and concluded it is not the primary beneficiary of Norwood Re and its segregated accounts, as it does not have power over the activities that most significantly impact the economic performance of Norwood Re and its segregated accounts.
-As a result, the Company does not consolidate the financial position or results of operations of Norwood Re and its segregated accounts.
-The Company has not provided any financial or other support to Norwood Re that it was not contractually required to provide.
+Shima Re and Norwood Re are considered VIEs as they have voting rights that are not proportional to their participating rights.
+The Company evaluated its relationships with Shima Re and Norwood Re and concluded it is not the primary beneficiary of any segregated account, as it does not have power over the activities that most significantly impact the economic performance of any segregated account.
+As a result, the Company does not consolidate the financial position or results of operations of Shima Re, Norwood Re or their segregated accounts.
+The Company has not provided any financial or other support to any segregated account of Shima Re or Norwood Re that it was not contractually required to provide.